maoschanz/emoji-selector-for-gnome/README.md

 # Emoji Selector (for Gnome)
-This basic Gnome shell extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.
+This Gnome shell extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.

 ## New features
 - new way to display emojis, on a grid (which is far better)